raihanulrahul/a-star-moving/README.md

 ## A* Learning Sequence

 It's always helpful to have a shortlist of resources you found useful when you learned something.
 It can also be a major time-saver for anyone who's trying to learn the same thing for the first time.
-It will be helpful for beginners to follow the list sequentially before stepping on to understand this project.
+It will be helpful for beginners to follow the list sequentially before stepping on to understanding this project.

 1. [A* Pathfinding (E01: algorithm explanation)](https://youtu.be/-L-WgKMFuhE)-A* Intuition I
 2. [Graph Data Structure 6.
 The A* Pathfinding Algorithm](https://youtu.be/eSOJ3ARN5FM)-A* intuition II